alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 (and possibly be incompatible with prevailing winds).
 Although the political climate may be hostile, it is still legal to fly civil craft over other countries.
-So some low-hostility routes can be found for safe passage.
+The quest remains to find some convenient low-hostility routes for safe passage.

 # 🛩️ The Craft